trebor292/StudWebChromeExt/README.md

 1. Download this project and unzip it
 2. Open Google Chrome
 3. Go to chrome://extensions/ and check the box for Developer mode in the top right
-4. Click on "Load Unpacked Extention..."
+4. Click on "Load Unpacked Extension..."
 5. Locate the unzipped folder containing this projects 4 files